 2.1.
 Animals

 In this study, adult male ICR mice (40–60 g) were used.
 The mice were housed in a room maintained at 25 ± 2°C on a 12 h light/dark cycle.
-All experiments were carried out according to the guidelines of the Institute of Animals for Scientific Purposes Development Chemicals (IAD).
-Animal ethics no. 620104001 was approved by the Lab Animal Research Center, University of Phayao.
+All experiments were carried out according to the guidelines of the Institute of Animal for Scientific Purposes Development and approved by the Lab Animal Research Center, University of Phayao (Animal ethics no. 620104001).

 2.2.
 Preparation of the Extract

-The fresh SA leaves were collected from the botanical garden of the School of Pharmaceutical Sciences, University of Phayao (Phayao, Thailand).
+Fresh SA leaves were collected from the botanical garden of the School of Pharmaceutical Sciences, University of Phayao (Phayao, Thailand).
 The fresh leaves were desiccated, crushed, and weighed.
-For aqueous extract preparation, the dried mashed powder was soaked in deionized water at 60°C for 6 hours, filtered, and lyophilized.
+For aqueous extract preparation, the dried mashed powder was soaked in deionized water at 60°C for 6 h, filtered, and lyophilized.
 The percentage yield of the SA extract was 14.59% of the dried leaves.
-The dry powdered extract was kept in airtight, light-protected containers at 2–4°C and dissolved in distilled water before being used [7].
+The dry powdered extract was kept in airtight, light-protected containers at 2–4°C and dissolved in distilled water before use (Singsai et al., 2015).

 2.3.
 Phytochemical Screening

-Phytochemical screening of the SA extract followed the method of Farnworth [11] and afforded flavonoids, triterpenoids, cardiac glycosides, and saponins.
+Phytochemical screening of the SA extract was performed following the method of Farnsworth (1996).
+Flavonoids, triterpenoids, cardiac glycosides, and saponins were identified.
 Flavonoids and triterpenoids were detected using Shinoda’s test and the Liebermann–Burchard test.
-Cardiac glycosides, including the steroid nucleus, unsaturated lactone ring, and 2-deoxy sugar, were detected using the Liebermann–Burchard test, Kedde’s reagent, and Keller–Kiliani test, respectively.
+Cardiac glycosides, including the steroid nucleus, unsaturated lactone ring, and 2-deoxy sugar, were detected using the Liebermann–Burchard test, Kedde’s test, and the Keller–Kiliani test, respectively.
 The forth test was used to detect saponins.

 2.4.
-Antilipoxygenase Activity of SA
+Antilipoxygenase Activity of the SA extract

-An in vitro anti-inflammatory study was performed using a lipoxygenase assay adapted from Leelaprakash et al. and Chung et al. [12, 13].
-In brief, the oxidation of linoleic acid into 13-hydroperoxy linoleic acid (HPODE) was detected by UV spectrophotometry at a wavelength of 234 nm.
+An in vitro anti-inflammatory experiment was performed using a lipoxygenase assay adapted from that performed by Leelaprakash et al. (2012) and Chung et al. (2009).
+Briefly, the oxidation of linoleic acid into 13-hydroperoxy linoleic acid was detected by UV spectrophotometry at a wavelength of 234 nm.
 Diclofenac sodium as a standard was prepared at concentrations of 0.001, 0.01, 0.1, and 1 μg/mL, and the SA extract was prepared at concentrations of 5, 10, 25, 50, and 100 μg/mL.
-The % inhibition was calculated and expressed as the mean ± SEM of three replicates.
+The percentage inhibition was calculated and expressed as the mean ± standard error of the mean of three replicates.

 2.5.
-Anti-Inflammatory Effects of SA on Xylene-Induced Ear Edema
+Anti-inflammatory Effects of the SA extract on Xylene-induced Ear Edema

-The study of the anti-inflammatory effects of SA on xylene-induced ear edema followed the experimental method of Sadeghi et al. and Anyasor and Ijituyi [14, 15].
-Twenty-five male ICR mice were randomly divided into five groups.
-Group 1 (control group) mice were fed distilled water.
-Group 2 (positive control group) mice were fed 10 mg/kg diclofenac sodium.
-The mice in groups 3–5 were fed 125 mg/kg, 250 mg/kg, or 500 mg/kg SA extract, respectively.
-All mice were fed once daily for 7 days.
-On day 8, inflammation was induced in the animals as ear edema by topical xylene, and the mice were fed distilled water, diclofenac sodium, or SA extract 15 min later, after which the mice were induced by xylene.
-The right ear thickness of the mice was measured with a digital thickness gauge meter after 15, 30, 45, and 60 min.
+The anti-inflammatory effects of SA on xylene-induced ear edema were determined using the experimental method of Sadeghi et al. (2014) and Anyasor and Ijituyi (2018).
+Twenty-five male ICR mice were randomly divided into five groups: Group 1 (control group) mice were administered distilled water; Group 2 (positive control group) mice were administered 10 mg/kg diclofenac sodium; and the mice in groups 3–5 were administered 125, 250, and 500 mg/kg SA extract, respectively.
+All mice received the respective treatment once daily for 7 days.
+On day 8, inflammation was induced in the animals as ear edema using topical xylene; the mice were administered distilled water, diclofenac sodium, or SA extract 15 min later, after which they were induced with xylene.
+The right ear thickness of the mice was measured with a digital thickness gauge after 15, 30, 45, and 60 min of the induction.

 2.6.
 Statistical Analysis

 Statistical analysis was performed using SigmaPlot (version 14.0).
-The data were analysed by one-way analysis of variance (ANOVA) followed by Tukey’s multiple comparisons test.
+The data were analyzed using one-way analysis of variance followed by Tukey’s multiple comparisons test.
 The criterion for statistical significance was set at .

 3. Results and Discussion